Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 We are open for features requests for plugin and ready to accept community patches.

 You can monitor current tasks and further plans on the [WordPress Sphinx Plugin Launchpad project](https://launchpad.net/wp-sphinx-plugin).
 You can also request [features](https://blueprints.launchpad.net/wp-sphinx-plugin) and  report [bugs](https://bugs.launchpad.net/wp-sphinx-plugin) there.
-Also we have setup [maillist](http://groups.google.com/group/WP-Sphinx-plugin) for questions, discussions and announces.

 Frontend features